beautyoflogic/hello-world/README.md

 #### DATABASE QUERIES examples

-Here are some examples of the queries that can be used by starup analytical team to analyze the complete dataset.
+Here are some examples of the queries that can be used by startup analytical team to analyze the complete dataset.
 They are simple and clear.
-They can used because created database and ETL pipline have been developed with the goal to optimize analytics.
+They can be vey util because created database and ETL pipline have been developed with the goal to optimize analytics.